 Similarly, while owners think their AC systems are in great condition, inspectors frequently report that they need coils cleaned, filters changed, tune-ups, new insulation around refrigerant coils, etc. The buyers are now thinking, “Wow this home needs a new $6,000 AC system!”
 Also, it is not uncommon for buyers to walk away from a home that has a list of minor plumbing & electrical or appliance problems that could have been inexpensively repaired by the seller.

 The question for sellers is “when do you want to know what defects are going to show up on an inspector’s report?”
 Sellers should not be naïve enough to believe their home could not possibly have any defects.
 It’s much wiser to get an “up-front” building inspection to take care of routine maintenance and repairs before a list of needed repairs scares off a well-qualified buyer.
 If this happens, the defects are still there, and likely to be discovered by the next buyer’s inspector!

-This is precisely why we offer a free building inspection with our listings.
+This is precisely why we recommend an up-front building inspection.
 By getting the home inspection up-front, sellers can have necessary repairs made before the home is put on the market.
 This prudent approach will save sellers a lot of grief and frustration over buyer obtained inspection reports.